Trails

 Paddling

 Gulf Shores and Orange Beach offer serene waterways that take paddlers through various landscapes including Cypress swamps, lakes and brackish back bays.
-On the Coastal Alabama Back Bay Blueway, you have four distinct trails with 21 launch sites to choose from.
-These trails span all across the island from Fort Morgan, through Gulf Shores to the Alabama/Florida line in Orange Beach.
+On the Coastal Alabama Back Bay Blueway, you have four distinct trails with 21 launch sites.
+These trails span all across the island from Fort Morgan through Gulf Shores to the Alabama/Florida line in Orange Beach.

 Hiking